MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 Azure WebJobs is supported through App Service.
 See [Develop and deploy WebJobs using Visual Studio](/azure/app-service/webjobs-dotnet-deploy-vs).

-### When to choose Azure WebJobs
+#### When to choose Azure WebJobs

 - You have a worker process, a computation that can run without user interaction.
 - The job is on-demand, triggered by an event, or continuous.
 - The job runs on Windows, or .NET Core on Linux (with Visual Studio 17.12 or later).

-In this case, you might also choose Azure Functions.
+Another option for similar scenarios is Azure Functions.
 To choose the right option for you, see [Choose the right integration and automation services in Azure](/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs).

 ### Azure Container Registry